Particular/docs.particular.net/nservicebus/messaging/databus/index.md

  1. Using the `DataBusProperty<T>` type
  1. Message conventions

+> [!NOTE]
-Note: Data Bus properties must be top-level properties on a message class.
+> Data Bus properties must be top-level properties on a message class.

 ### Using `DataBusProperty<T>`